tomysaman/learning-notes/mac/mac-setup.md

 - Dev tools #2:
   - iTerm2
   - Termius
-  - Fig (great terminal tool that provides handy functions such as auto-complete)
+  - AWS CodeWhisperer for Command Line (previously known as Fig - a great terminal tool that provides handy functions such as auto-complete)
   - DevToys (a app provides many handy tools and functions for developers)
   - Keystore Explorer (for managing Java keystore)
 - Remote desktop and VPN: